What is Dexamethasone? Study Says Steroid Can Reduce Risk of Death in Sickest COVID-19 Patients

-COVID-19 has been ravaging the world for more than six months, and in that time multiple medications—namely hydroxychloroquine (which recently had its emergency use authorization revoked by the FDA) and remdesivir (currently in the lead for proven, albeit modest benefits in treatment)—have been touted as "game-changers" in the fight against the virus.
+COVID-19 has been ravaging the world for more than nine months, and in that time multiple medications—namely hydroxychloroquine (which had its emergency use authorization revoked by the FDA) and remdesivir (currently in the lead for proven, albeit modest benefits in treatment)—have been touted as "game-changers" in the fight against the virus.

 Of course, any leads for a possible COVID-19 treatment for the severely ill is good news, but some doctors are hesitant to jump on the dexamethasone bandwagon just yet.
 Here's what we know so far about the study in question, what doctors say we need to be cautious about, and what dexamethasone is typically used for.